jimmybgammyknee/jimmybgammyknee.github.io/about.md

 <div class="post">
 <h1 class="pageTitle">About me</h1>
 <img src="{{ '/assets/img/me.jpg' | prepend: site.baseurl }}" alt="">
-<p class="intro">My name is Jimmy Breen and I'm the Bioinformatics Core Team Leader for the <a href="https://www.sahmri.org/">South Australian Health & Medical Research Institute</a> here in Adelaide, South Australia.
+<p class="intro">My name is Jimmy Breen and I'm the Bioinformatics Team manager for the <a href="https://sa-genomics.com.au/">South Australian Genomics Centre (SAGC)</a> located at the South Australian Health & Medical Research Institute (SAHMRI) here in Adelaide, South Australia.
-I have a few other roles as well, firstly as a Team Leader in Bioinformatics & Computational Biology at <a href="https://www.adelaide.edu.au/robinson-research-institute/">the Robinson Research Institute</a>, and a member of the <a href="https://www.adelaide.edu.au/bioinformatics-hub/">University of Adelaide's Bioinformatics Hub</a>.
+I have a few other roles as well, firstly as a Team Leader in Bioinformatics & Computational Biology at <a href="https://www.adelaide.edu.au/robinson-research-institute/">the Robinson Research Institute</a>, and Senior Lecturer at Adelaide Medical School at the University of Adelaide</a>.
 I'm interested in everything associated with Genomics, Bioinformatics and Data Science.
 I have a background in Plant Genomics, Ancient DNA and Next-Generation Sequencing Technologies, and have worked across Australia and in Europe for academic and commercial institutions.
 Personally, I'm a lover of many sports (mostly Australian Rules Football), BBQ, craft beer, wine and hanging with my family.